What is a Veteran?

 The first step in determining whether a person is qualified for VA benefits is determining whether the person meets the VA’s definition of “veteran.”
 While this may seem like a simple question, there are some nuances that are important to understand.
 The VA defines the word veteran as “a person who served in the active military, naval, or air service, and who was discharged or released therefrom under conditions other than dishonorable.”

-For VA purposes, active military, naval, or air service includes not only Army, Navy, Marine Corps, Air Force, and Coast Guard service, but also a member of the Reserves, Air or Army National Guard, or military academies in certain circumstances.
-Military service also includes commissioned officers in the Public Health Service on full-time duty, commissioned officers of the National Oceanic and Atmospheric Administration or Environmental Science Services Administration on full-time duty, and service by certain civilians whose work supported military operations during specific periods of conflict.
+For VA purposes, when it comes to the definition of a veteran, active military, naval, or air service includes not only the United States Army, Navy, Marine Corps, Air Force, and Coast Guard service, but also a member of the Reserves, Air or Army National Guard, or military academies in certain circumstances.
+Military service also includes commissioned officers in the Public Health Service on full-time duty, commissioned officers of the National Oceanic and Atmospheric Administration or Environmental Science Services Administration on full-time duty, and service by certain civilians whose work supported military operations and the armed forces during specific periods of conflict or period of war.

 Condition of Discharge

-The second thing the VA looks to in determining whether an individual qualifies as a veteran is discharge or release “under conditions other than dishonorable.”
+The second thing the Department of Veterans Affairs looks to in determining whether a servicemember qualifies as a veteran is their official discharge or release “under conditions other than dishonorable.”
 It is important to note that the VA’s use of conditions other than dishonorable does not have the exact same meaning as the terms used by the military to characterize a person’s discharge.
 However, there are two types of discharges that the VA will automatically consider to be a certain type of discharge.
 The first is a dishonorable discharge because such a discharge can only be issued by a general court-martial, which is a statutory bar to benefits.
-The second is an entry level separation administrative discharge, which is a discharge under conditions other than dishonorable and qualifies the person as veteran.
-But aside from these two situations, it is not possible to merely rely on the military’s characterization of a discharge to determine whether an individual was discharged under conditions other than dishonorable.
+The second is an entry-level separation administrative discharge, which is a discharge under conditions other than dishonorable and qualifies the person as veteran.
+But aside from these two situations, it is not possible to merely rely on the military’s characterization of discharge to determine whether an individual was discharged under conditions other than dishonorable.
 Instead, you must look to whether there is either a statutory or regulatory bar to benefits.

 There are six statutory bars to benefits.
 If a person was discharged for one of the statutory bars, he or she is not eligible for VA benefits even if his or her discharge is characterized by the military as honorable or under honorable conditions.